ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property selects the system call used to creat the log file.
+This property selects the system call used to create the log file.
 Optionally, the value written to the awrite utility can be used to help improve performance.
 For more detailed information about the awrite utility, please refer to the *Utilities Manual*.

 0 : write() system call